This post may contain affiliate links. See our disclosure policy for details.

 Next, you’ll find a guide for best practices in your language arts program including the Brave Writer pillars of big, juicy conversations, narration, word-play, and more.
-You’ll also see how to gently incorporate these into a homeschool routine (rather than a strict schedule).
+You’ll also see how to gently incorporate these into your homeschool routine.

 The Writing Program

-Here you will find a guide to ten monthly projects – though, monthly could be used loosely.
+Finally, you will find a guide to ten monthly projects – though, monthly could be used loosely as you will decide the pacing.
 We have shortened some and extended others.

 Is Jot It Down Enough?

 When I first purchased Jot It Down, I purchased it as just one component for our first grade language arts curriculum.
 Let me be frank – Jot It Down is not a complete language arts program.
 It is a guide to help you encourage a love of reading, writing, poetry, and art in the younger grades.